Southern India: Birding and Wildlife of the Western Ghats

 Day 4: Thattekad to Munnar

 After some final early morning birding around Thattekad, we will drive up into the mountainous Munnar region of Kerala, where rolling hills are dotted with tea plantations on the edge of Eravikulam National Park, which is home to Anaimudi, the highest peak in Southern India (8790ft/2680m).
 We will be staying for two nights at a wonderful boutique hotel on an active coffee and cardamom plantation that is complimented with some of the most spectacular vistas in the region.
 The estate is located at a lofty 6560ft (2000m), and we will welcome the cooler climate after the recent heat and humidity of the lowlands.
 An afternoon walk on the estate will be undertaken to look for specialties like Nilgiri Thrush, Nilgiri Wood-Pigeon, and the handsome Black-and-orange Flycatcher.
-A nigh time spell of spotlighting might also produce some mammals, such as Malabar Giant Flying Squirrel, Indian porcupine, or perhaps even a Leopard Cat if fortune shines upon us.
+A spotlighting outing might also produce some mammals, such as Malabar Giant Flying Squirrel, Indian porcupine, or perhaps even a Leopard Cat if fortune shines upon us.

-Day 5: Eravikulam National Park.
 On this day we will ascend higher still, entering Eravikulam National Park, and taking special park vehicles to a trail that leads through native grasslands and sholas (montane forests).
 This area in rich in endemic species, some of which are confined to these upper elevations, like Palani Laughingthrush, Nilgiri Sholakili, Nilgiri Flycatcher, Painted Bush-Quail and Nilgiri Pipit.
 We will return to the estate for lunch, before heading out to a local shola in the afternoon in search of whatever endemics we may have not yet seen.
 We may also encounter one of the regular herds of Asian Elephants, which frequent the tea plantations and meadows in the area.

 Today we will head south into the southern state of Tamil Nadu.
 We will descend down the drier eastern slope of the Western Ghats, where deciduous Sandalwood forests give way to thornscrub and thorn forests on its lower slopes.
 We will make a special stop within these habitats at Chinnar Wildlife Sanctuary to look for the local Yellow-throated Bulbul, where we may also encounter the Grizzled Giant Squirrel in the same area.
 We will continue our descent from Chinnar into the lowland plains of Tamil Nadu, around the town of Pollachi, an area peppered with coconut groves and tracts of forests in the neighbouring foothills.
 We will venture out in the afternoon in search of Blue-eared Kingfisher, Blue-bearded Bee-eater and Blue-faced Malkoha.
 Two nights will be spent at a boutique nature resort within a coconut plantation, in the foothills of Sethumadai.